Scheduled Tasks

 Delete a Single Task

-Remove the specific "crontab: ..." key-value pair from the configuration of the corresponding branch to delete that scheduled task.
+To delete a specific scheduled task, remove the "crontab: ..." key-value pair from the configuration of the corresponding branch.

 main: